higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

    3. Construct a Metaplex `update_metadata_accounts_v2` instruction with the new name/URI.
    4. Optionally call `distribute_conviction_nfts` if a level changed.
 3. **Validation**:
-   - The Metaplex “update authority” must be the **Platform** program’s PDA or a known address.
+   - The Metaplex "update authority" must be the **Platform** program's PDA or a known address.

 ---